tschoffelen/tschoffelen/content/building-an-interactive-markdown-textarea.md

 ---
 title: Building an Interactive Markdown Textarea
 date: 2024-06-29
-description: I really love the markdown editor on GitHub, especially how easy it is to drop in files and images.
-It's still all plain text, but it works...
+description: Re-creating some of the features of the GitHub markdown editor, especially image pasting and file dropping.
 taxonomies:
   category:
     - Blog
 extra: {}
 ---

 I really love the markdown editor on GitHub, especially how easy it is to drop in files and images.